 - 1.1.
 This method, NYS DOH LEB-603, Preparation of Samples for Medical Marijuana Testing (ELAP Method ID 9926) describes the preparation of samples of medical marijuana products for the detection of microbial contaminants, including bile tolerant gram negative bacteria, Escherichia coli, Clostridium botulinum, Pseudomonas species, Enterococcus species, Salmonella species, Penicillium species, Aspergillus species Mucor species, and thermophilic actinomycetes as required in Title 10 (Health), Subpart 55-2.15 and Chapter XIII, Section 1004.14 of the official Compilation of Codes, Rules, and Regulations, of the State of New York.
 Numbers of fungi and aerobic bacteria are also determined. - 1.2.
+Numbers of fungi and aerobic bacteria are also determined. - 1.3.
+This protocol also describes the policy and procedure for storage, re-sampling, and destruction of unused product. - 1.4.
 Protocols for the identification of these organisms in samples of medical marijuana products can be found in the NYS DOH LEB-600 series.
 See Appendix A for Medical Marijuana Microbial Testing Plan flowcharts.